A FULL ACCOUNTING

 I looked to Kinsey, who had hands.
 She glanced up and down the corridor, then raced into the room.
 She jumped onto the bed and started working the buckles.

 There was a thump in the distance, then another, then a splintering sound.
-Yellowbeard’s men were in.
-The muffled sound of pistol and musket broke the forest silence.
+Yellowbeard’s men were through the front door.
+The muffled sound of pistol and musket shot broke the forest silence.

 I slipped the last of the pistols into the vest.
 I checked the third bag on my belt, full of lead shot, and the powder horn.
+Both taken from dead sailors.
 Everything was accounted for.

 “Time to go,” I said.